 ABS Plastic Piping

-Several factors should be considered when designing and laying out your glycol piping.
+Here are several factors you should consider in designing and laying out your glycol system.

-1. Set your chiller system as close to vessels as possible.
-You want the least amount of restriction as possible between the chiller system and vessels.
+1. Position your chiller system as close to the tanks as possible.
+You want as little restriction between the chiller system and tanks as possible.

-2. Be careful not to use too many pipe fittings or undersize the piping.
-Undersized piping and fittings will cause increased Glycol Line pressures, possibly jeopardizing your tank cooling jackets.
+2. Do not use too many pipe fittings or undersized piping because that will cause increased Glycol Line pressure and possibly compromise the cooling jackets on your tanks.

-3. Use the “FIRST IN / LAST OUT” Piping method for your Fermenters.
-The FIRST Tank to be supplied with Glycol from your SUPPLY Header, should be the LAST Tank connected to your RETURN Header.
+3. Use the “FIRST IN / LAST OUT” Piping method.
+The FIRST Fermenter on the SUPPLY Header, should be the LAST Tank on the RETURN Header.
 Please see illustration below.
-This helps balance the system flow, ensuring equal flow distribution to each vessel connected to your system.
+This balances system flow, and ensures equal flow distribution to each tank in the system.

-6. Each Fermenter should have a dedicated chilled water solenoid valve controlled by a temperature control that senses the product temperature.
+7. Each fermenter should have a dedicated chilled water solenoid valve controlled by a temperature control that senses the product temperature.
 When your product temperature drops to the set point temperature the solenoid valve will close shutting off the flow of glycol.
-It is a good idea to install a manual bypass around each solenoid valve.
-This manual bypass will allow the ability to cool each vessel in the event of a temperature control failure or solenoid coil burn out.